finbourne/lusid-sdk-java-preview/sdk/docs/CorporateActionSourcesApi.md

     CorporateActionSourcesApi apiInstance = new CorporateActionSourcesApi(defaultClient);
     OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | Optional.
 The AsAt date of the data List<String> sortBy = Arrays.asList(); // List<String> | Optional.
 Order the results by these fields.
 Use use the '-' sign to denote descending order e.g. -MyFieldName
-    Integer start = 56; // Integer | Optional.
-When paginating, skip this number of results Integer limit = 56; // Integer | Optional.
+    Integer limit = 56; // Integer | Optional.
 When paginating, limit the number of returned results to this many String filter = "filter_example"; // String | Optional.
 Expression to filter the result set.
-For example, to filter on the Display Name, use \"displayName eq 'string'\"              Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. try {
+For example, to filter on the Display Name, use \"displayName eq 'string'\"                  Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.
+    String page = "page_example"; // String | the page or whatever
+    try {
-      ResourceListOfCorporateActionSource result = apiInstance.listCorporateActionSources(asAt, sortBy, start, limit, filter);
+      PagedResourceListOfCorporateActionSource result = apiInstance.listCorporateActionSources(asAt, sortBy, limit, filter, page);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling CorporateActionSourcesApi#listCorporateActionSources");